StanisKo/MGME/docs/Adeventure Flow.md

 |
 |
 v
-Update fate question with answer and return to scene
+Update fate question with answer and rollResult and return to scene
 </pre>